cavejay/PDPslacker/readme.md

 You should read all of this so you have an idea of what's going on.

 3. You'll need to copy the webhook URL as that's what we'll be using later.
-Name the integation PDPslacker (or something else if you like), provide a short description on what the integration does and use the dynatrace [icon](./dynatraceIcon.png) that's included in this repo.
+Name the integration PDPslacker (or something else if you like), provide a short description on what the integration does and use the dynatrace [icon](./dynatraceIcon.png) that's included in this repo.
 You've now set up the slack end of the integration.

 4. We're using a combination of AWS's lambda and API Gateway services for the 'backend' of our integration.